 The beauty of machine learning and deep learning is that once it has absorbed patterns and behaviors, it can accurately estimate outputs for given inputs.
 This helps the data scientist create relevant forecasts even in conditions of high uncertainty, since the model already includes white noise, cyclical and random variations.

-Having an estimation based on mathematical models and data can help eliminate personal bias out of taking long-term decisions.
-This helps stakeholders have less-divergent opinions and abandon personal ambitions.
+Having an estimation based on mathematical models and data can help eliminate personal bias from making long-term decisions.
+This helps stakeholders have less divergent opinions and abandon personal ambitions.

 Profile of a great data scientist

 This is a versatile job requiring a mix of knowledge, curiosity and design thinking.
 Since it is an exploratory role, it is not enough just to look for candidates who have a solid background in science and coding; you must also seek out individuals who are passionate about puzzle-like challenges and not easily discouraged.

 Don't go for the mad scientist who locks himself in the lab.
 You need a communicative individual fluent in different dialects of code (R, Matlab, Python, SPSS, Tableau, etc.) but who also understands the economic determinants of your business.
 The successful candidate needs to make the connection between statistically relevant and useful on the market.
 Although not mandatory, a previous understanding of the industry can help an applicant identify more links between variables and processes.

 The best data scientists can work as part of a cross-functional team and are motivated by finding new aspects of old problems.
 They take pride in seeing things differently and are not tributary to standard solutions.

 To take advantage of all the benefits previously listed, should you hire a full-time data scientist as an extension of your IT department, create a stand-alone data analysis office, get the best freelancer money can buy or outsource everything to a data science consulting firm?
 The simple answer is that dreaded response: It depends.